Russia claims German military leak proves Western involvement in Ukraine

 ‘Information war’

+It accused Russia of leaking the discussions in an attempt to divide Europe.

+“This hybrid attack aimed to generate insecurity and divide us,” a government spokesman said.
+“And that is exactly what we will not allow.
+We are in constant contact with our partners.”

-On Monday he reaffirmed his reluctance to send Taurus to Ukraine.
+Meanwhile, German Chancellor Scholz reaffirmed his reluctance to send Taurus to Ukraine.

-“You cannot deliver a weapons system that has a very wide reach and then not think about how control over the weapons system can take place,” he said.
+“You cannot deliver a weapons system that has a very wide reach and then not think about how control over the weapons system can take place,” he said on Monday.
 “And if you want to have control and it’s only possible if German soldiers are involved, that’s out of the question for me.”

 His hesitancy is a source of friction within his three-party coalition, and of contention with Germany’s conservative opposition.

-“The incident is much more than just the interception and publication of a conversation… It is part of an information war that [Russian President Vladimir] Putin is waging,” Defence Minister Boris Pistorius said on Sunday.

-“It is a hybrid disinformation attack.
-It is about division.
-It is about undermining our unity.”

-In comments, Pistorius said that while the German officers discussed scenarios to use Taurus missiles, that did not mean a green light had been granted to supply weapons to Ukraine, Russian state media TASS reported on Monday.
+Defence Minister Boris Pistorius said said that while the German officers discussed scenarios to use Taurus missiles, that did not mean a green light had been granted to supply the weapons to Ukraine, Russian state media TASS reported on Monday.

 “I think the officers did what they are there for.
 They are thinking through different scenarios without planning anything in any way and leaving no doubt about it,” Pistorius told reporters.
 “Neither I nor the chancellor have given the green light for the use of Taurus.”